 Main Subheading

 Mutations are the driving force behind genetic variation.
 Without them, all organisms within a population would be genetically identical, leaving them vulnerable to environmental changes and hindering their ability to evolve.
 Think of a population of insects all perfectly adapted to a specific type of plant.
 If a disease wipes out that plant species, the entire insect population could face extinction.
-However, if a few insects possess a mutation that allows them to feed on a different plant, they might survive and pass on this beneficial trait to their offspring.
+That said, if a few insects possess a mutation that allows them to feed on a different plant, they might survive and pass on this beneficial trait to their offspring.

 Comprehensive Overview